 The basilicas are surrounded by cemeteries, which are full of coffins, all of stone and covered with damaged mosaics.

 About 372 Tipasa withstood an assault by Firmus, the leader of a Berber rebellion that had overrun the nearby cities of Caesarea (modern Cherchell) and Icosium (modern Algiers).
 Tipasa then served as the base for the Roman counter-campaign.
-However, Tipasa’s fortifications did not prevent the city from being conquered by the Vandals about 429, bringing to an end the prosperity that the city had enjoyed during the Roman period.
-In 484, during the persecution of the Catholic church by the Vandal king Huneric, the Catholic bishop of Tipasa was expelled and replaced with an Arian bishop—prompting many inhabitants of the city to flee to Spain.
-In the ensuing decades the city fell into ruin.
+However, Tipasa’s fortifications did not prevent the city from being conquered by the Vandals in about 429, bringing to an end the prosperity that the city had enjoyed during the Roman period.
+In 484, during the persecution of the Catholic church by the Vandal king Huneric, the Catholic bishop of Tipasa was expelled and replaced with an Arian bishop—prompting many to flee to Spain.
+In the ensuing decades, the city fell into ruin.

-At the end of the seventh century the city was destroyed by the Arabs and reduced to ruins.
-Modern city In 1857 was settled again the area, with the creation of the city of Tipaza that now has nearly 30,000 inhabitants.
+At the end of the seventh century, the city was destroyed by the Arabs and reduced to ruins.
+Modern city In 1857 settled again the area, with the creation of the city of Tipaza which now has nearly 30,000 inhabitants.
 The town and its surroundings is home to the largest Berber-speaking group of western Algeria, the Chenoua people.

 CHERCHELL (90 km / 1hr from Algiers).